-Expanding on the definition of signatures, we use it to ensure that the layer of each vertex in $G\langle A_i \rangle \glue G \langle B_j \rangle$ only decreases in comparison to~$G$.
-For this, we note in the signature for each face touched by the noose that corresponds to $(A_i, B_j)$ how far it is away from the outer face (or, rather, the face in the sphere corresponding to the outer face in the plane), and we note for each pair of faces touched by the noose how far they are away from each other.
-Then, if two edge bipartitions have the same signature, each vertex in the glued graph will be at most as far away from the faces touched by the noose and, hence, at most as far away from the outer face.
+The labelings roughly work as follows.
+We want to use the labelings to ensure that the layer of each vertex in $G\langle A_i \rangle \glue G \langle B_j \rangle$ does not increase in comparison to~$G$.
+For this, for each face touched by the nooses that correspond to $(A_i, B_i)$ and $(A_j, B_j)$, we note in the labelings how far it is away from the outer face (or, rather, the face in the sphere corresponding to the outer face in the plane), and we note for each pair of faces touched by the noose how far they are away from each other.
+Then, if two edge bipartitions have the same labeling, each vertex in the glued graph will be at most as far away from the faces touched by the noose and, hence, at most as far away from the outer face.

-As we will see below, each edge-bipartition signature can be encoded in $\signumbits$ bits.
-Thus, out of the $2\log(n)$ edge bipartitions that we obtain from the longest path in the decomposition tree, there are at least $\log(n)/\signumhalved$ edge bipartitions with the same signature.
+As we will see below, each edge-bipartition labeling can be encoded in $\signumbits$ bits.
+Thus, out of the $2\log(n)$ edge bipartitions that we obtain from the longest path in the decomposition tree, there are at least $\log(n)/\signumhalved$ edge bipartitions with the same labeling.